 - Begin mixing using a fork (or your hands) until everything looks combined and somewhat moist.

-- Prep your molds (<–these are a great mold to try) and use a spoon to fill the molds halfway.
+- Prep your molds (the molds I use are on this page!) and use a spoon to fill the molds halfway.
 Using a silicone spatula, press the mixture into the molds firmly.
 Spray each mold with a small bit of water (one spray) and press down again to make sure they’re firm.

 - Using too much water will cause the bombs to lose their fizz.
 If you don’t press down firmly, the bombs will not hold together.